core-wg/href/draft-ietf-core-href.md

   base CRI).

-Application specifications that use CRIs may explicitly enable the use of "stand-in" items (tags or simple values), i.e., items used in place of original representation items such as strings or arrays, where the tag or simple value is defined to evaluate to the original item that it is standing in place of.
+Application specifications that use CRIs may explicitly enable the use of "stand-in" items (tags or simple values).
+These are data items used in place of original representation items such as strings or arrays, where the tag or simple value is defined to stand for a data item that can be used in the position of the stand-in item.
-Examples would be tags such as 21 to 23 ({{Section 3.4.5.2 of RFC8949@-cbor}}), which might be used to represent text string components by employing more compact byte strings, or reference tags and simple values as defined in {{-packed}}.
+Examples would be tags such as 21 to 23 ({{Section 3.4.5.2 of RFC8949@-cbor}}), which stand for text string components but internally employ more compact byte string representations, or reference tags and simple values as defined in {{-packed}}.

 For interchange as separate encoded data items, CRIs MUST NOT use